MicrosoftDocs/azure-docs/articles/azure-monitor/best-practices-logs.md

-## Resilience and reliability
+## Reliability
 In the cloud, we acknowledge that failures happen.
-Our efforts are targetted at minimizng service failures on one hand, and enhancing service, workspace and data resilience on the other.
-Use the following information to increase the resilience of your Log Analytics workspaces and to protect the data they collect.
+Instead of trying to prevent failures altogether, the goal is to minimize the effects of a single failing component.
+Use the following information to minimize failure of your Log Analytics workspaces and to protect the data they collect.

 [!INCLUDE [waf-logs-reliability](includes/waf-logs-reliability.md)]